JorelAli/CommandAPI/docssrc/src/annotationsintro.md

 {{#include ../../CommandAPI/commandapi-annotations/src/test/java/WarpCommand.java:warps_create}}
 ```

 Lastly, we declare a subcommand to allow us to run `/warp create <name>`.
 To do this, we simply use the `@Subcommand` annotation.
 In this example, we also apply a permission node that is required to run the command by using the `@Permission` annotation.
-The rest is fairly straight forward - we declare an argument using `@Arg` and then declare everything else in a similar fashion to the default command executor.
+The rest is fairly straight forward - we declare an argument, in this case it's another `StringArgument` , so we use `@AStringArgument` and then declare everything else in a similar fashion to the default command executor.

 #### Registering the command